The Bourne Betrayal: Plot summary

 Bourne kills Karim al-Jamil at the IVT facility by using the same trademark as his nemesis Carlos the Jackal, a bullet to the throat.
 He then realizes that there is a second timer on the bomb.
 However, after thinking about it he realizes that the second timer was put in there by Veintrop, who, to get back at Fadi and Karim's men for hurting and torturing his wife, didn't connect it to the bomb.
 He then joins Martin's widow, Moira, in spreading his ashes.

+Reception

+Kirkus Reviews critiqued the author for his choice to continue throwing Bourne into these types of situations when and pointed out that "[i]t becomes hard to believe that Bourne, a man known for his “animal instincts honed on stone and steel,” could make as many life-threatening blunders as he makes here."
+The magazine also continue by anticipating that fans might "think twice" before reading more of the series.

+Publishers Weekly compared the author to the creator of the series, Robert Ludlum, stating that "Lustbader is less successful than Ludlum in dramatizing Bourne's inner torment—a feature that distinguished the character from many similar thriller heroes."